LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ## New Terms with GitHub Build

-??? abstract "Summary for this Section"
+A number of **terms** used with GitHub Build may be new and unfamiliar.
+Many of these terms have tooltips.

-    There are a lot of new terms - you can read details about what they are (before you start), or just skip ahead to [Save Your Information](#save-your-information)
+ You can read details about them or skip ahead to [Save Your Information](#save-your-information).

 There are a number of terms that may seem unfamiliar with the GitHub Build.
 As you move through this page, there will be detailed instructions, but it helps to have the overview.